What is the Sortino Ratio?

 - It is a refinement of the Sharpe ratio but only penalizes the returns, which have downside risks.

 - To measure the Sortino ratio, start by finding the difference between the weighted mean of return and the risk-free return rate.
 Next, find the quotient between this difference and the standard deviation of downside risks.

 Understanding the Sortino Ratio

-A downside risk occurs when you get a loss from your investment.
-Conversely, an unexpected financial gain on your return rate is known as an upside risk.
+A downside risk is a potential loss from your investment.
+Conversely, a potential financial gain is known as an upside risk.

 Unfortunately, many performance metrics fail to account for the variation in the risk of an investment.
 They merely calculate their rates of return.
 But not so with the Sortino ratio.
 The indicator examines changes in the risk-free rate; hence, enabling investors to make more informed decisions.

 The Sortino ratio is an improvement of the Sharpe ratio, another metric that helps individuals gauge the performance of an investment when it has been adjusted for risk.
 What sets the Sortino ratio apart is that it acknowledges the difference between upside and downward risks.
-More specifically, it provides an accurate rate of return, given the likelihood of bad risk.
-On the contrary, the Sharpe ratio treats both upside and downside risks equally.
+More specifically, it provides an accurate rate of return, given the likelihood of downside risk, while the Sharpe ratio treats both upside and downside risks equally.

 How to Calculate the Sortino Ratio